cloudmesh-community/sp19-516-125/notebook.md

+## Week f 3/25
+  - Fixed image in Box chapter
+  - Reworking Box commands based on new docopt specification
 ## Week of 03/18
   - Installed Mongo and got it working
   - Went through mongo files and experimented with them to understand how they work